14 Best Voice to Text Apps for Android, iPhone & PC (2026)

 Speechnotes: A useful tool for authors who generate ideas quickly, Speechnotes focuses on long-form note-taking with good speech recognition.

-For iPhone Apple Dictation: Built directly into iOS, it allows you to dictate text anywhere you can type and works seamlessly with the keyboard, offering robust voice recognition.
+Apple Dictation: Built directly into iOS, it allows you to dictate text anywhere you can type and works seamlessly with the keyboard, offering robust voice recognition.

 Google Docs Voice Typing: While needing a web browser and Google account, this tool uses Google's powerful AI for highly accurate voice typing across many languages and is great for longer documents.